 12. Dress Standard Violation

-Noncompliance with standards of dress established for safety or health reasons.
+Noncompliance with standards of dress established for safety, health reasons, or requirements of academic programs.

 13. Extortion